4-AcO-MET

 4-AcO-MET, also known as 4-acetoxy-N-methyl-N-ethyltryptamine or metacetin, is a psychedelic drug of the tryptamine family.
 It is the acetate ester of 4-HO-MET, and a homologue of 4-AcO-DMT.
-It is a novel compound with very little history of human use.
-It is sometimes sold as a research chemical by online retailers.
+The drug is a novel compound with very little history of human use.
+It has been encountered as a novel designer drug.

+Use and effects

+4-AcO-MET is thought to be a prodrug of 4-HO-MET.
+The dose of 4-AcO-MET is said to be 5 to 40 mg orally and its duration is said to be 4 to 10 hours.
+It is said to produce psilocin (4-HO-DMT)-like psychedelic effects.

 Pharmacology

 Pharmacodynamics

 Due to its similarity to the psilocin prodrug 4-AcO-DMT, which is deacetylated to form psilocin in vivo, it is expected that 4-AcO-MET is also quickly hydrolyzed into 4-HO-MET by serum esterases, but human studies concerning the metabolic fate of this drug are lacking.

 The pharmacology of 4-AcO-MET has been studied.

 Chemistry

 Analogues

-Analogues of 4-AcO-MET include methylethyltryptamine (MET), 4-HO-MET (metocin), 5-MeO-MET, 4-AcO-DMT (psilacetin), 4-AcO-DET (ethacetin), and 4-AcO-MPT, among others.
+Analogues of 4-AcO-MET include methylethyltryptamine (MET), 4-HO-MET (metocin), 5-MeO-MET, 4-AcO-DMT (psilacetin), 4-AcO-DET (ethacetin), 4-AcO-MPT, and 4-PrO-MET, among others.